 Computer Engineering at Boston University

-Hi, I'm Tyler, a current Junior from San Jose California pursuing a degree in Computer Engineering with a Machine Learning Concentration at Boston University.
+Hi, I'm Tyler, a Senior from San Jose California pursuing a degree in Computer Engineering with a Machine Learning Concentration at Boston University.

 I'm fascinated by the way software and deep learning models shape our everyday lives—powering everything from personalized recommendations to cutting-edge medical advancements.
 I love exploring how technology can solve real-world problems and push the boundaries of what’s possible and I’m always eager to learn, experiment, and create.

-During my free time, I love making laser engraved gifts, watching Liverpool games, and learning to play the guitar.
+During my free time, I love making laser engraved gifts, watching Liverpool games, and running.
 I also really enjoy taking photos and learning Adobe Creative Cloud softwares.
-When I'm not trying to animate logos in After Effects, I spend my time filming BU's hockey team.
+Outside of work, I spend my time filming BU's hockey team.

 SafeContractors was built for the Civic Hacks 2025 economic track.
 Our goal was to provide a reliable database for people in the Boston Area to background check contractors.
 The database scraped with SQL was stored in MariaDB, and a FAST API was created to fetch the past contracting projects, amount paid, status, and an brief summary detailing whether the contractor is worth hiring.